cylc/cylc-doc/src/task-implementation.rst

 Task Messages
 -------------

-Task jobs automatically send status messages back to the server program to report that execution has started, succeeded, or failed.
-Custom messages can also be sent back by the same mechanism, with various severity levels.
+Task jobs send status messages back to the server program to report that execution has started, succeeded, or failed.
+Custom messages can also be sent by the same mechanism, with various severity levels.
+These can be used to trigger other tasks off specific task outputs, or to trigger execution of event handlers by the server program (see :ref:`EventHandling`), or just to write information to the server log.

-These can be used to trigger other tasks off specific task outputs, or to trigger execution of event handlers by the suite server program (see :ref:`EventHandling`), or just to write information to the server log.
+(If polling is configured as the task communication method for a host, the messaging system just writes messages to the local job status file for recovery by the server at the next poll).

 Normal severity messages are printed to ``job.out`` and logged by the server program: